XVimProject/XVim/Documents/Users/FeatureList.md

 u, C-r

 ## Visual
-v, V
+v, V, Ctrl-v

-Ctrl-v is not supported now.
 (v, V in visual mode to toggle or escape from visual mode is supported)

-Visual block mode is currently not supported.
+Inserting with visual block is not supported currently (Ctrl-v + Shift-I does not work.)

+## Operation in Visual

 ## Window manipulation